 - 1. CC must conduct a telephone assessment to determine the increased service needs using the provider, member/responsible party, and/or other health care providers as sources of information. - CC must review the PCA agency's documentation substantiating the need for the temporary start/increase in service.
-This may include reports, notes, and admission or discharge histories. - 3.
-CC must review and utilize the DHS PCA Change of condition or health status guidance to determine additional time. - 4.
+This may include reports, notes, and admission or discharge histories.

+- 3. CC must review and utilize the DHS PCA Change of condition or health status guidance to determine additional time. - 4.
 The increase cannot exceed 45 days.
-If the member requires an increase for more than 45 days, the Care Coordinator must complete a new DHS 3428 LTCC and PCA assessment/R-MnCHOICES assessment. - 5.
-CC must enter the Service Agreement into Bridgeview using appropriate procedure code from the DHS 3945. - 6.
+If the member requires an increase for more than 45 days, the Care Coordinator must complete a new MnCHOICES assessment. - 5.
+Follow process outlined in Service Updates to the Support Plan which includes updates to the member's Support Plans and member notification/signature requirements. - 6.
+If on EW and the member chooses to share a copy of the updated support plan with the PCA provider, see Service Provider Signature Requirements. - 7.
+CC must enter the Service Agreement into Bridgeview using appropriate procedure code from the DHS 3945. - 8.
 When the temporary need for increased PCA is reduced, a DTR is needed.
 See DTRs-Coordination of Potential Denials, Terminations, and Reduction of Services.